-- Notice even small successes: "I noticed when you got frustrated with your homework, you moved away and took some deep breaths.
-Yes!
-Excellent."
+- Notice even small successes: "I noticed when you got frustrated with your research paper, you moved away and took some deep breaths.
+That's excellent."

 - Recognize small steps along the way.

 - Build celebrations into your routine.

 Tip Be specific.
 "Good job" seems not to carry much meaning.
 However, a specific compliment about a pointed behavior -- "You took some deep breaths when you got frustrated.
 Love seeing that!" -- can promote more of the same.